 Unlike the indenture for our renewable unsecured subordinated notes issued prior to August 1, 2010, the indenture for the notes offered hereby does not contain any financial covenants relating to our net worth.
 Accordingly, we will not be required to maintain a positive net worth.
 However, if we fail to maintain a positive net worth, a majority of the holders of our renewable unsecured subordinated notes that were issued prior to August 1, 2010 will have the right to declare an event of default under the related indenture and accelerate the maturity of their notes.
-Any such acceleration may have a material and adverse effect on our liquidity and results of operation, which could impair our ability to make payments on the notes offered hereby.
+Any such acceleration may have a material and adverse effect on our liquidity, which could impair our ability to make payments on the notes offered hereby.
+As of September 30, 2011, an aggregated principal amount of \$5.8 million of such notes were outstanding, and the holders of a majority thereof have the right to declare such a default.
+We do not anticipate any such declaration, as the notes in question remain current, paying interest as agreed.